Inside: Learn what 20 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 And when I say income, it’s not the $20/hr salary.
 As we talked about earlier in the post, there are taxes.
-The amount of taxes taken out of your paycheck is called your net income which is your home $20 an hour minus all the taxes, FICA, social security, medicare are taken out.
+The amount of taxes taken out of your paycheck is called your net income which is $20 an hour minus all the taxes, FICA, social security, and Medicare are taken out.
 That is your net income.

 So, your net income has to be less than your net income.

 You need to be happy.
 And living on less can actually make you happier.
 Studies prove that less is better.

 Finding contentment in life is one thing that is a struggle for most.

 We are driven to want the new shiny toy, the thing next door, the stuff your friend or family member got.
 Our society has trained you that you need these things as well.